homermultitext/hmt-editor-container/README.md

 - `git` for version control
 - `sbt`, the simple build tool (used to run HMT validation scripts)
 - `sfst`, the Stuttgart Finite State Transducer (used to build and run morphological parsers)
+- `amm`, the Ammonite shell

-From this bash shell, you can start an `sbt console` to run HMT validation scripts, including scripts to build updated morphological parsers as the HMT lexicon and morphological data sets are updated.
+From this bash shell (once you `cd` to your HMT editing repository), you can start an `sbt console` to run HMT validation scripts, including scripts to build updated morphological parsers as the HMT lexicon and morphological data sets are updated.

 ## Prerequisites